manniche/xor/README.markdown

-ORep; Object Repository
+OREP; Object Repository
 =======================

-ORep aims at a minimalistic approach to an Object Repository implementation.
+OREP aims at a minimalistic approach to an Object Repository implementation.
 An Object Repository is here understood as a service-based distributable management of objects.
 It is designed to handle objects containg either binary or text.